dhairs/College-Notes/Clubs/Longhorn Racing Electric/Vehicle Localization and Navigation/Kalman Filtering/Extended Kalman Filter.md

 \end{bmatrix}
 $$

-Because we have a theta, we will also be using a [rotation matrix](Rotation%20Matrices.md) to globalize the vehicles positioning.
+Because we have a theta, we will also be using a [[Rotation Matrices.md|rotation matrix]] to globalize the vehicles positioning.

 And all the **perfect estimate equations** are: